enricopiseddu/lendingPool/README.md

 **_Proposed tests_**
 Tests for ERC20 contract verify these conditions:
-- It check if the owner owns 10.000 T1 tokens and 10.000 t2 tokens
+- It checks if the owner owns 10.000 T1 tokens and 10.000 t2 tokens
 - The owner directly transfers 10.000 T1 to Alice, then checks if Alice’s T1 balance is 10.000
 - The owner directly transfers 10.000 T2 to Bob, then checks if Bob’s T2 balance is 10.000
 - The owner tries to transfer 10.000 T2 to Bob without allowance, the transaction must fail and balances must not change.